mlnchk/convy-notes/.notes/task_list.md

 - Added empty states for no note selected and note not found
 - Implemented note creation, editing, and deletion
 - Implemented note search with real-time filtering
+- Implemented note grouping by date with Today, Yesterday, and older dates categories